an-alch3mist/Loop-2025-NEW-Analyze/SEEK-Gen-1.final.backup/log-report.gen1.final.md

 Iteration: 5
 [TEST 71] ✓ PASSED: sleep() with 0 should still yield once

-[TEST 72] Running: Negative sleep (should probably error or treat as 0) [TEST 72] ✗ FAILED: Negative sleep (should probably error or treat as 0)
-Error: Parse error at line 3: Expected newline at line 3

-[TEST 73] Running: Invalid direction should error [TEST 73] ✗ FAILED: Invalid direction should error
-Error: Parse error at line 3: Expected newline at line 3

-[TEST 74] Running: Using item when not enough in inventory [TEST 74] ✗ FAILED: Using item when not enough in inventory
-Error: Parse error at line 7: Expected newline at line 7

-[TEST 75] Running: Planting with invalid entity
-[TEST 75] ✗ FAILED: Planting with invalid entity
-Error: Parse error at line 3: Expected newline at line 3

-[TEST 76] Running: Many instant function calls (should be fast) Completed 4000 instant function calls
+[TEST 72] Running: Many instant function calls (should be fast) Completed 4000 instant function calls
-[TEST 76] ✓ PASSED: Many instant function calls (should be fast)
+[TEST 72] ✓ PASSED: Many instant function calls (should be fast)

-[TEST 77] Running: Performance with mixed operations [TEST 77] ✗ FAILED: Performance with mixed operations
+[TEST 73] Running: Performance with mixed operations Moved to (0, 0)

-rror: Parse error at line 6: Expected indented block after for at line 7, got ' '
+Moved to (0, 0)
+Moved to (0, 0)
+Moved to (0, 0)
+Moved to (0, 0)
+Instant ops: 100
+Yield ops: 5
+[TEST 73] ✓ PASSED: Performance with mixed operations

-[TEST 78] Running: Lambda functions using game queries
+[TEST 74] Running: Lambda functions using game queries
 Position: [0, 0]
 Moved to (1, 0)
 Position: [1, 0]